fairbrother-lab/LariatMapper/README.md

 ## Installation
-LariatMapper works in a Linux or MacOS system.
+LariatMapper can be installed in a Linux system or a MacOS system.
 It will not work in Windows.

-You can download it on the command line with `git`:
+You can download it in a command line terminal with [git](https://git-scm.com/):

 ```
 git clone https://github.com/fairbrother-lab/LariatMapper